 You need to work out what are your ‘high-risk’ situations, what are your ‘triggers’ that make you want to drink?
 Some of these can be avoided, so make plans as to how you can avoid them.
 For those that clearly can’t be avoided, you have to start thinking about how you can deal with them differently.
 Make your own relapse prevention strategy.

 Ok, so it might not be as easy as all that (of course not), you may well slip and have a drink when you weren’t planning to.
-You haven’t failed, it’s just a mistake, you let that old habit sneak up and catch you unawares.
+You haven’t failed, it’s just a mistake, you let that old habit sneak up and catch you unaware.

 This obviously isn’t going to change over night.
 And realistically, this is where you might need the help of a professional.
 You will need to replace all that drinking with other activities, which means you need to set yourself some achievable goals.